Flaconi/terraform-aws-cloudwatch-logs-subscription/README.md

 ### <a name="input_log_filters"></a> [log\_filters](#input\_log\_filters)

-Description: Object to define log filters.
+Description: List of objects to define log filters

 Type: